U.R.BANKSY - transforming urban realities

 The project “U.R.
-Banksy Transforming Urban Realities” was held in Rustavi, Georgia, From 7th to 15th of October.
-The main idea of the event was to explore and express problems of Europe through street art, graffiti.
-Project used human rights education transformative action to reflect on the issues that young people face nowadays.
+Banksy Transforming Urban Realities” was held in Rustavi, Georgia, from the 7th to the 15th of October.
+The main idea of the event was to explore and express the problems of Europe through street art, graffiti.
+The project used human rights education transformative action to reflect on the issues that young people face nowadays.
 “U.R.
 Banksy” gathered 41 participants from seven countries: Georgia, Estonia, Romania, Finland, Ukraine, Norway, Armenia.

-On the third day, morning started with some wake-up energizers, exercising and yoga.
-On the first session, group members played the game “Take a step forward” a situational game, which was oriented to show what it is like to be someone with lack of opportunities or vice versa.
-Later, group members had discussion on inequalities in their communities, problems that they face.
-Based on the last activity, third session was built on the most common problems and they were expressed by forum theater activity.
+On the third day, the morning started with some wake-up energizers, exercising and yoga.
+On the first session, group members played the game “Take a step forward” a situational game, which was oriented to show what it is like to be someone with a lack of opportunities or vice versa.
+Later, group members had a discussion on inequalities in their communities, the problems that they face.
+Based on the last activity, the third session was built on the most common problems and they were expressed by forum theatre activity.
 It was held in the park of Rustavi, outside the camp where participants lived.
-Group theater game was one of the most reflective activities.
-The action itself was really dynamic and all of group members joined it to change something bad to better.
-After forum theater, group members went back to camp and had a reflection time of the day and forum theater.
+The Group theatre game was one of the most reflective activities.
+The action itself was really dynamic and all of the group members joined it to change something bad for the better.
+After forum theatre, group members went back to camp and had a reflection time of the day and forum theatre.

 On the fourth day, members already were introduced to street art activism and history.
 All the countries represented their local street art pictures, history and main ideas and problems of them.
 Later, all the group members had a bus to Tbilisi.
 They were taken to Fabrika and introduced to local graffiti art.
-After that, everyone had a free time.
+After that, everyone had some free time.
 Some groups played city quest, others went to discover the city, try local foods and so on.
-At 8pm Everyone gathered at local vegan cafe “Kiwi Cafe”.
-They saw short-movie about graffiti.
+At 8 pm Everyone gathered at the local vegan cafe “Kiwi Cafe”.
+They saw a short movie about graffiti.
 After a long and productive day, they took a bus back to Rustavi.

-On the fifth day, the first session started with social activism and campaigning which contained basic information about activism, projects and human rights.
-After that, the whole day was loaded with workshops on graffiti and stencil.
-Many of group members were just beginners and did not know anything about graffiti.
-Thus, most experienced artists decided to make workshops on graffiti and stencil and teach basic techniques of spraying, painting and sketching.
-After workshops, the group had a reflection time and discussion about their schedule, organizing and activities.
-Later, on the evening, members had a game night with many entertaining tasks.
+On the fifth day, the first session started with social activism and campaigning which contained basic information about activities, projects and human rights.
+After that, the whole day was loaded with workshops on graffiti and stencilling.
+Many of the group members were just beginners and did not know anything about graffiti.
+Thus, most experienced artists decided to make workshops on graffiti and stencils and teach basic techniques of spraying, painting and sketching.
+After workshops, the group had a reflection time and discussion about their schedule, organisation and activities.
+Later, in the evening, members had a game night with many entertaining tasks.

-On the sixth day the group stated to think about the main street art that was supposed to be done by the end of project.
+On the sixth day, the group started to think about the main street art that was supposed to be done by the end of the project.
 They had some time to brainstorm ideas.
-Also, a lot of sketches were done and the main principals of graffiti and sketching was explained to participants briefly.
-After lunch the group went to the location to manifest learned material in action and try out everything themselves.
+Also, a lot of sketches were done and the main principles of graffiti and sketching were explained to participants briefly.
+After lunch, the group went to the location to manifest learned material in action and try out everything themselves.
 They learned the basics of spray paint.
-After the day a reflection time was held, in order to review past day, as well as plan the next one.
+After the day a reflection time was held, in order to review the past day, as well as plan the next one.

-On the last, ninth day of the project the members were given information about Erasmus + projects.
-Also, they were given opportunity to state their project ideas and receive some good tips rom experienced trainers.
-Also, project was finally evaluated from the side of the group, as well as leaders.
+On the last, ninth day of the project, the members were given information about Erasmus + projects.
+Also, they were given the opportunity to state their project ideas and receive some good tips from experienced trainers.
+Also, the project was finally evaluated from the side of the group, as well as leaders.
 At the end of the day the closing ceremony was held, where participants were able to say the best farewell to each other and proudly receive youth passes.

 The Project “U.R Banksy gave a fundamental knowledge about human rights and taught basics of graffiti, stencil, sketching techniques.
 It vividly portrays the necessity of expressing civil problems through art, especially in modern youth, and signifies its meaning in everyday life once again.